 - Any criminal criminal attempt, conspiracy, or solicitation to commit any of the acts specified above.

-Indeterminate Sentencing and Why You Need a Criminal Defense Attorney
+Indeterminate Sentencing in Larimer County and Why You Need a Criminal Defense Attorney

 If you have been contacted by the police in Larimer County regarding one of the crimes listed above, you need to contact an experienced criminal defense attorney immediately.
 If you are convicted, you could spend the rest of your life in prison, awaiting treatment.
 There is a shortage of treatment providers, so many sex offenders are waiting far past when they were eligible for parole.
 Don't gamble with your future.
 Colorado responds harshly to sex offenses committed in Denver, Adams, and Arapahoe County and across the state.
 You need an advocate in the courtroom who can fight to protect your future.